-George F. Barber was a noted architect who moved to Knoxville in 1888 and established the Edgewood Land and Improvement Company with his partner Martin E. Parmalee.
-Barber designed and marketed mail order house plans in elaborate Queen Anne styles, published numerous periodicals and even established his own company, The American Home Publishing Company, in 1898.
+George F. Barber was a noted architect who moved to Knoxville in 1888.
+Barber designed and marketed mail order house plans in elaborate Queen Anne styles, published numerous periodicals, and even established his own company, The American Home Publishing Company, in 1898.
 His designs were sold nationally and even internationally.
 Barber lived in several homes he designed within the now Edgewood-Park City district, with 1501 E. Glenwood Avenue being the last place he lived until his death in 1915.
 Although the location of every Barber house in Knoxville has not been confirmed, this district boasts the area most closely associated with his early development ventures and is considered to have the largest concentration of Barber houses in the country.